BlockchainCommons/SmartCustodyBook/manuscript/02-scenario.md

 [^1]: These items should ideally be sent to your work address or to a UPS or FedEx store for pickup, not a home address, so as not to correlate your Bitcoin holdings and your real name.

+[^safe]: There's a tradeoff in every decision you make in a security scenario.
+Here, you have a cheap safe that certainly provides some security, but might draw more attention to your valuables.
+We don't believe in the alternative, security by obscurity, but this does raise the question of whether you should invest more money in a home safe that's harder to open.

 [^2]:Current requirements are: macOS 10.9 (64-bit), Windows 8 (64-bit) or Linux Ubuntu 16.10.

 [^3]:We were forced to make a decision between two major hardware wallets: the Ledger and the Trezor.
 Both are good, mature solutions with well-reviewed code and solid ecosystems.
 We ultimately selected the Ledger because it stores its private keys on a cryptographic chip.
 Since we advocate keeping a hardware wallet in a less-secure home safe, this was a requirement, as it offsets the adversary of Casual Physical Theft.
 There are disadvantages to the Ledger as well: its cryptographic chip is proprietary, thus unlike the Trezor all of its code isn't open source.
 Thus, our understanding of its security is ultimately somewhat limited.
 If another hardware wallet were to appear with an open cryptographic private-key store and open-source code, we would recommend that instead.
 In the current market, however, we believe that the Ledger device is the best for this scenario.
 You may substitute a Trezor for this scenario as the tradeoffs are somewhat subjective.
 (There are also other options such as the Coldcard.)